Cristian Vega (One Life to Live): Storylines

 Cristian is introduced as the teenage son of Carlotta Vega, Dorian Lord's maid and confidante.
 Cristian's first love is newspaper heiress Jessica Buchanan.
 It was puppy love at first sight when they first met at a party in Angel Square.
 Despite their differences and their parents disapproval, Jessica and Cristian continued a relationship.
 However, everything changed when Will Rappaport and Roseanne Delgado came to town.

 After a misunderstanding, Jessica ended up drunk and slept with Will and became pregnant.
 Cristian proposed to her and they planned to move to New York City to raise the baby together, but when Jessica was hit by a car, she lost the baby and woke up with no memory of Cristian.
 Cristian was heartbroken, but started to see Roseanne, while Jessica grew closer to Will.
 Months later, Jessica remembered her love for Cristian and they got back together.
 However, their happiness was short lived when Jessica discovered that Cristian had slept with Roseanne while they were apart.
 She ended things with him and started to date Will.
 Cristian wanted her back and it was clear she still had feelings for him.

 When Will was framed by Asa for embezzlement, Jessica, Cristian and Will went on the run together.
 While on the run, Jessica felt torn between Cristian and Will as she was in love with the both of them.
 When Todd Manning told Cristian that Jessica's mother, Victoria Lord was dying, Cristian told Will to leave on his own so Jessica would be free to go home.
 Will agreed and told Jessica that he never loved her.
 Jessica was heartbroken and turned to Cristian for comfort.
-The pair reunited and finally made love for the first time.
+The pair reunited and finally had sex for the first time.

 Once they arrived back in Llanview, Cristian realized that Viki wasn't dying but he kept the truth of why Will left to himself.
 Jessica proposed to Cristian and he accepted.
 As they planned their wedding together, Cristian could tell that Jessica was not over Will and he felt guilty for keeping the truth from her.
 When Will sent a letter to Jessica, Cristian hid it from her.
 But ultimately decided to tell her the truth.
 Jessica was furious with him and she broke off their engagement and left to be with Will.
 When Jessica returned, she tells him she never got over Will.
 She tells him that even though she does love him, she can't be with him anymore.